Wisconsin governor deploys National Guard to help at polls

 Evers submitted the brief Tuesday as U.S. District Judge William Conley considered three lawsuits seeking to postpone the election.
 Conley was scheduled to hear testimony Wednesday afternoon.

-Wisconsin residents are under a stay-at-home order from Evers that prohibits nonessential activities to slow the spread of the coronavirus.
-The Democratic National Committee, the state Democratic Party and other liberal-leaning groups argue in lawsuits filed last month that in-person voting should be postponed until after that order expires on April 24.
+Wisconsin residents are under Evers’ stay-at-home order that prohibits nonessential activities to slow the spread of the coronavirus.
+The Democratic National Committee, the state Democratic Party and other liberal-leaning groups argued in lawsuits filed last month that in-person voting should be postponed until after that order expires on April 24.

 In a written statement Wednesday, Sanders said: “People should not be forced to put their lives on the line to vote.”